 Euro zone inflation exceeds ECB target

-Inflation rose 2.4% on an annual basis in January, up from 2.2% the previous month and continues to exceed the European Central Bank’s (ECB) target of just below 2%.
+Inflation rose 2.2% on an annual basis in December, up from 1.9% the previous month and represented the first time since October 2008 that it had exceeded the European Central Bank’s (ECB) target of just below 2%.

-According to economists, the increase was attributed to higher energy, commodity and food prices.
+According to economists, the increase was attributed to higher energy and food prices.

 In related news, the Baltic republic of Estonia adopted the euro on 1 January 2011 – becoming the euro zone’s 17th member.

 Estonia, a country of 1.3 million people, had hoped to join the euro in 2007 but was prevented from doing so by high inflation.